nautobot/nautobot-app-ssot/docs/dev/performance_validation_menu.md

     bulk_clean: bool = False
 ```

-For a working reference see `BulkNautobotAdapter` in
+For a working reference see Infoblox's
-`nautobot_ssot/integrations/infoblox/diffsync/adapters/nautobot_bulk.py`.
+`StrictInfobloxAdapter` and `BulkNautobotAdapter`.